OSUPCVLab/MobileUNETR/README.md

 ## :rocket: News
 * Repository Construction Complete 06/09/2024
 * We will continue to update the GitHub repository with new experiments with a wide range of datasets, so be sure to check back regularly.
-* Checkout our other projects: https://github.com/OSUPCVLab/SegFormer3D
+* In the meantime -> Checkout our other projects: https://github.com/OSUPCVLab/SegFormer3D

 ## Overview:
     * Segmentation approaches broadly fall into 2 categories.